kpgomez/reading-notes/code-201/class-02.md

 ## Javascript Basics Cont'd
 [Source](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)

+**The return statement tells the browser to return the result variable out of the function so it is available to use outside of that particular funtion**
 ### Q&A
 1. What data type is a sequence of text enclosed in single quote marks? string
 2. List 4 types of JavaScript operators. =, +, -, <, >, +=, <=, *, /